BlackJar72/KnightferretRPG/README.md

 party asset other than this).

-Also, this is very much a work in progress, anyone wanting to try making their own game with this will need to add a lot (or wait until I'm done with core systems),
+Also, this is very much a work in progress, anyone wanting to try making their own game with this will need to add a lot (or wait until I'm done with core systems).

 ---